 There is a formal border that separates Hong Kong from China and it includes passport control and customs checks.
 Whereas American travelers do not need a visa to visit Hong Kong, visas are required to visit mainland China.
 This visa should be applied for at least a month in advance.
 It cannot be obtained at the port of entry, but you'll need to allow for time at the border to conduct such formalities.
 The traditional tourist visa permits visitation for up to 90 days.

 Can I Use Public Transportation to Travel From the Airport?

 The Pudong International Airport is Shanghai's main airport, although it is home to Hongqiao International, too.
 Taxis aside, travelers can get from Pudong to the city center by shuttle bus, metro, or maglev (another rail option).
-The airport operates an express bus whose Lines 1 and 8 (departing from Terminals 1 and 2) will take you right into the center, but it'll take about 70 minutes.
-A single ride costs about $.15.
+The airport operates an express bus whose Lines 1 and 8 (departing from Terminals 1 and 2) will take you right into the center, but the ride wakes about 70 minutes.
+A single ride costs about 15 cents.

 Alternatively, you can take one of two trains.
 Line 2 (the green line) of the Metro travels from Pudong International to the city center in about 8 minutes.
-Covering this distance would cost about $.80.
-The maglev, alternatively, is Shanghai's magnetic levitation train.
+Covering this distance would cost about 80 cents.
+Alternatively, the maglev is Shanghai's magnetic levitation train.
 It also covers the distance in about 8 minutes and costs about $5.70.

 What Is There to Do in Shanghai?